hoywan/OSP_backend/README.md

 9. Enter "go run ." in the terminal, "Listening and serving HTTP on :8080" should be shown on the last output, which means the server is running
-10. For MacOS user, you can type curl command in the terminal app by following the doumentation below For Windows user, you can install <a href="https://chromewebstore.google.com/detail/reqbin-http-client/gmmkjpcadciiokjpikmkkmapphbmdjok">https://chromewebstore.google.com/detail/reqbin-http-client/gmmkjpcadciiokjpikmkkmapphbmdjok</a>
+10. For MacOS user, you can type curl command in the terminal app by following the doumentation below For Windows user, you can install <a target="_blank" href="https://chromewebstore.google.com/detail/reqbin-http-client/gmmkjpcadciiokjpikmkkmapphbmdjok">https://chromewebstore.google.com/detail/reqbin-http-client/gmmkjpcadciiokjpikmkkmapphbmdjok</a>
-and enter curl command in <a href="https://reqbin.com/curl">https://reqbin.com/curl</a>
+and enter curl command in <a target="_blank" href="https://reqbin.com/curl">https://reqbin.com/curl</a>

 ## API documentation